jmsdnns/blag/content/tech/eyes/index.md

     ...
 ```

-I had ideas for a few more parameters, but needed more of the scanner to be implemented before they were worth thinking about.
-All I need for a bare minimum port scanner is the target and a ports list.
+Notice the `--ports` flag can be shortened to `-p`.

 ## CLI Parsing

 This part was fun to implement.
-It allowed me to kick the tires on some of Rust's more exotic syntax.
+It allowed me to kick the tires on some of Rust's more interesting syntax.

-First, let's verify we got a target from the user.
+This snippet checks for the target parameter and throws an error if it is not present.

 ```rust
 let target = args.get_one::<String>("target").expect("required");
 ```

-The code above makes uses of the _Rust Turbofish Operator_, which looks like `::<Type>`.
+The code above makes uses of Rust's _Turbofish Operator_, which looks like `::<Type>`.
 This is syntax for providing type information in contexts where the types can't be automatically inferred.
 In our context, we tell the arg parser that the target should be a `String`.

 Up next, we either gets ports from the user or we go with a default value.
-In the snippet below, we check if there is a string for the `ports` param.
-If so, parse it.
-If not, user 1-1024 as a default.
+Pass whichever we get into `parse_ports` and store whatever we get back in a variable called `ports`.

 ```rust
 let ports = match args.get_one::<String>("ports") {